skylord-op/skylord_op/README.md

     [-] API_HASH :   You can get this value from https://my.telegram.org

-[+] The skyload_op User Bot will not work without setting the mandatory vars.
+[+] The skylord_op User Bot will not work without setting the mandatory vars.
 ```